Figures logo

 2. Best tools for your annual compensation review process

-Regardless of the Compensation management software or HRIS you’re using; it’s likely that your salary review is eventually going to happen in a spreadsheet!
+Regardless of the Compensation management software or Human Resources Information System (HRIS) you’re using, it’s likely that your salary review is eventually going to happen in a spreadsheet!

 The most important things you’ll find out are:

-• A parameters tab for you to fine-tune the master information you want to apply afterward: your merit increase matrix, inflation rates per countries, exchange rates, etc. (check the following section to guide you on these parameters set up)
+• A parameters tab for you to fine-tune the master information you want to apply afterwards: your merit increase matrix, inflation rates per country, exchange rates, etc. (check the following section to guide you on these parameters set up).

 3. How to define the annual compensation review process parameters